 Stool softeners.
-You might get these if you need to avoid straining when you have a bowel movement, like after surgery.
+You might get these if you need to avoid straining when you have a movement, like after surgery.
 They're best for short-term use.
 They work by pulling in water from your intestines to soften your stool.
 Docusate sodium (Colace) is one you can find easily.

 Besides constipation treatments that come in pill form, your doctor may also suggest suppositories or enemas:

 Suppositories.
 These go directly into your rectum.
-They typically work by making your intestines squeeze so you have a bowel movement.
+They typically work by making your intestines squeeze so you have a movement.
 Some also soften your stool.
 Glycerin and bisacodyl (Dulcolax) are typical choices.

-There are a variety of Rx medicines that work in different ways.
+If OTC products don't help enough, there are a variety of Rx medicines that work in different ways.
 Work with your doctor to figure out which type is the best one to try for your situation.

 Lactulose (Cephulac, Kristalose).
 This drug is an osmotic that draws water into the bowel to soften and loosen the stool.
 Side effects include gas, diarrhea, upset stomach, and stomach cramps.

 Linaclotide (Linzess).
 This is a capsule you take once a day.
 It's used to treat chronic idiopathic constipation (CIC) and irritable bowel syndrome with constipation (IBS-C).
 Linaclotide may ease your constipation by drawing water into your intestines, so stools pass more easily, and helps bowel movements happen more often.
 The most common side effect is diarrhea.
 Doctors may suggest it if other treatments don't work.